Great Smoky Mountains Parkway: Route description

-Entering Pigeon Forge, the NPS corridor ends and the route widens to six lanes.
-A short distance later is an intersection with SR 449, which serves as an alternative route to the parkway between Pigeon Forge and Sevierville.
-A short distance beyond this point, US 321 splits off to the east, heading towards Maryville.
+Entering Pigeon Forge, the NPS corridor ends, the river passes under the northbound lanes, and the route widens to six lanes.
+A short distance later is an intersection with SR 449 (Dollywood Lane), which serves as an important means of access to Dollywood and Dollywood's Splash Country, and is also an alternate route to the parkway between Pigeon Forge and Sevierville.
+The parkway then enters a section through the principal commercial area of Pigeon Forge sometimes known as "The Strip".
+This section is flanked by numerous tourist attractions on both sides.
+It also features an unusually wide median, and is lit by high-mast lighting.
+A short distance beyond this point, US 321 splits off to the west, heading through Wears Valley and towards Maryville.